Interested? See

 Careers in mental health

-Our Nursing graduates go on to work in a variety of healthcare disciplines and settings and are in great demand.
+Our Nursing graduates go on to work in a variety of healthcare disciplines and settings, and mental health nurses are in great demand.

 Hear from our students